tarasowski/javascript-pocketguide/serverless/001_cognito/001_notes.md

 1. You need to create a new user pool (here we'll use the interface)
 2. You need to click "step through settings".
 3. Under Attributes please choose: "Email address or phone number"
+4. Message customization choose Verification type: Link
-4. On the step with App clients: Add an app client, if you use JavaScript/frontend remove **Generate client secret**
+5. On the step with App clients: Add an app client, if you use JavaScript/frontend remove **Generate client secret**
-5. Now you have your User Pool:
+6. Now you have your User Pool:
     + Note your Pool Id
-    + Note your Pool ARN
+    + Note your Client Id
+7. Under App integration go to Domain name and add a domain name (needed for email verification link)

 #### Step 2.: Setup Cognito SDK for JavaScript